London–Sydney Marathon: 2000

 A second rerun was organised in 2000 as a "Millennium celebration of [the] first epic event."
 Again, much of Asia was inaccessible for political reasons, with two airlifts instead of the single one of 1993.
 Now, after crossing Europe and Turkey in the first fourteen days, the competitors would be loaded on to the Antonovs for the trip to northern Thailand, driving south through the country and into Malaysia for twelve days before being flown to Australia for the last eight days of the rally.

 Of the 100 starters who left London 78 reached Sydney, with Stig Blomqvist and Ben Rainsford scoring victory ahead of Michèle Mouton in a Porsche 911, whose co-driver was 1993 winner Francis Tuthill.
 Rick Bates and Jenny Brittan in another 911 took third.

 2004

 The third re-run was a combination of modern Group N (showroom-class) cars, and pre-1977 classics, all limited to two wheel drive and a sub-two-litre engine.
 New Zealand, in tandem with Lincolnshire, England race-preparation specialists Langworth Motorsport, scored a 1–2–3 podium clean sweep with three Kiwi-piloted Honda Integras; overall winners Joe McAndrew and Murray Cole, runners-up Mike Montgomery and Roy Wilson, and Shane Murland and John Benton in third.
-The highest-placed classic car was a Ford Escort RS1600 driven by Britain's Anthony Ward and Mark Solloway, which finished sixth overall.
+The highest-placed classic car was a Ford Escort RS1600 driven by Anthony Ward and Mark Solloway, which finished sixth overall.